0xceba/oscp_tips/README.md

 # Four OSCP Tips

 I completed all five OSCP exam machines in 9.5 hours and I did not use Metasploit.
-Here are four tips that will help you pass your OSCP exam:
+Here are four tips that will help you to pass your OSCP exam:

 ## 1. Tame your terminal

-Export variables and set aliases for commands that you will frequently use in your `.bashrc` file.
+Export variables and set aliases in `~/.bashrc` for commands that you will frequently.
 I recommend the following:
 * Store your OSCP lab and exam content on your host machine and share it with your PWK virtual machine using VMWare's shared folders feature.
 Use the following alias to conveniently mount the shared drives inside of the virtual machine:
 	```
 	alias "mount-shared-folders=